Author: David Simon

 Ray put this lesson to use when he applied for membership on the Burlingame Planning Commission.
 He was turned down, but it led to his appointment to the Rollins Road Redevelopment Advisory Committee.
 Following his service on that committee, he reapplied to the commission and was appointed in Spring 2021.

 In these roles, Ray used another Leadership Program experience: working closely with people from vastly different backgrounds.
 His Leadership Program peer workgroup – with whom he created a campaign plan as part of their class project – was quite diverse.
 Ray found the variety of approaches and considerations enriching.
 “Having a different person with a different background from a different community … when it’s time to brainstorm, it makes the process better.”

 Becoming Process-Minded: An Equity Working Group and LatinX Democratic Club

-Since CALA, Ray has also been active in Democratic Party politics.
+Since finishing the Leadership Program, Ray has also been active in Democratic Party politics.
 He founded the San Mateo County LatinX Democratic Club, a group that counts two planning commission members among its ranks and has elected both a city council member and a county commissioner.
 “These are pipelines for future elected office.
 I want to make a difference by finding folks from these communities who are really competent to sit at the table,” he says.
 “I like to lead from the back.
 I like to elevate other people.”